 - 3 T butter

 - In the same skillet, melt 2 tablespoons of butter.
 Add garlic to the pan and sauté until fragrant, about 30 seconds.
 Deglaze the pan with the wine, scraping up any browned bits stuck to the bottom of the pan, and add a squeeze or two of the lemon.
-The sauce should reduce in the heat of the pan.
-Swirl in remaining tablespoon of butter to give the sauce a creamy texture.
+Simmer until reduced by half and add the lemon zest.
+Whisk in remaining tablespoon of butter to give the sauce a creamy texture.

-- Serve the salmon topped with the sauce over a bed of squash noodles.
+- Serve the salmon topped with the sauce.